 The constituent parts of the telescope are a) the spherical mirror (${\o}260$ mm, $f=113$ mm) mounted at the bottom of a metal tube; b) a position-sensitive PMT (Hamamatsu R2486; ${\o}50$ mm) at the focus for which the anode is formed by $16\times16$ crossed wires; c) a voltage-divider circuit and mechanical support attached to the bearing plate; and d) 32 operational amplifiers mounted onto the tube.
 The telescope is mounted vertically near an array station (Fig.~\ref{Fig:Telescope}).
 A comprehensive description of the telescope can be found in \cite{ASTRA,Tlscp,Tmprl}.

 The data acquisition system of the telescope consists of 32 operational amplifiers that have 300-MHz bandwidth AD8055 chips connected by long (12 m) coaxial cables to 8-bit LA-n4USB ADC digitizers with 4-ns time slicing.
 All of the ADC output signals from the 32 channels are continuously stored in PC memory.
 A trigger signal from the EAS array terminates the process and signals in a 32 $\mu$s interval preceding a trigger are dumped.
 In Fig.~\ref{Fig:Fout}, an example is given of the output signals of the DAQ recorded in coincidence with the Yakutsk array detectors in a particular CR shower.
 EAS parameters are estimated using the data from all the appropriate array detectors.
-Nineteen wires of the telescope PMT exhibit significant Cherenkov radiation signals; the other thirteen wires show no signal above the noise level in an event.
+In this event, nineteen wires of the telescope PMT exhibit significant Cherenkov radiation signals; the other thirteen wires show no signal above the noise level.

 In this paper, we use the data accumulated during the period from October 2012 to March 2015 (total number of EAS events is 300173) for which EAS events were detected simultaneously by the surface detectors and the telescope (733 events).
 Data selection cuts are applied to exclude showers with cores out of the array area and with zenith angles $\theta>60^{\circ}$.
+The number of EAS events surviving after these cuts is 386.

 In the present analysis, we do not use the angular dependence of the telescope signals in an individual EAS event: the angular and arrival time differences of signals are ignored.
-Saturated signals are thrown out.
-The number of EAS events surviving after these cuts is 386.
-The average zenith angle of the showers in a sample is $18^0\pm11^0$, and the energy is $(2\pm0.3)\times10^{17}$ eV.
+Saturated signals (out of 32 wires) in events are ignored, too.
+The average zenith angle of the showers in the sample is $18^0\pm11^0$, and the energy is $(2\pm0.3)\times10^{17}$ eV.